 Online DBA with a specialization in Information Systems

-Located in the beautiful Lynchburg, VA, Liberty University is a non-profit Christian institution that desires to impact the world through its dedication to a comprehensive, quality education.
-As the most affordable graduate tuition on this list, Liberty University offers a cheap online DBA degree with a concentration in Information Systems.
+Located in the Lynchburg, VA, Liberty University is a non-profit Christian institution that desires to impact the world through its dedication to a comprehensive, quality education.
+As the most affordable graduate tuition on this list, Liberty University offers a cheap online DBA degree with a concentration in information systems.
 In this 60-credit program, classes will follow an 8-week format, and students can earn their degree in 3.5 years.
-Because this program results in a Business degree, students will receive advanced coursework in business principles, but will also focus on the Information Systems perspective within that framework.
+Because this program results in a business degree, students will receive advanced coursework in business principles, but will also focus on the information systems perspective within that framework.
 Coursework for the program includes Enterprise Models, IT Infrastructure, Systems Analysis Modeling and Design, and Human-Computer Interaction and Emerging Technology.
 With an online education being ranked consistently in the top 5, Liberty University provides an affordable, quality education you can trust.
 Liberty University is accredited by SACSCOC.
-It is important to note that in order to be admitted to the program at Liberty, a student’s Master’s degree must be accredited by ACBSP or AACSB.
+It is important to note that in order to be admitted to the program at Liberty, a student’s master’s degree must be accredited by ACBSP or AACSB.